 I’d say the kids are excited, but the adults are equally excited, time for us to visit our second home in the Canadian Rockies.
 Zoe C and Elle had flown up a few times to check first hand and were delighted to find the contractor was as good as his reputation.
 She took photos and videos, in part to keep everyone on their toes and in part to show the progress.

 She bought a 2018 GMC Yukon SLT with four wheel drive.
 It’s waiting for us at the airport, Zoe C hops in to fiddle with the features while we situate the animals and kids.
-Four adults, four kids, two giant dogs and a cat.
+Four adults, four kids, two giant dogs and a cat, keep it up and we may need a tractor trailer.

-The girls stocked non-perishables on prior trips, we make a grocery run for basic perishables, milk, butter, eggs, a bit of produce.
+The girls stocked non-perishables on prior trips, we make a grocery run for basics, milk, butter, eggs, a bit of produce.

 Then, we’re here….Wow.
 We’d all seen pictures, they didn’t do it justice.
 Perfectly placed, it doesn’t face the lake, the front door faces the woods to the right, and the side facing the lake is behind a stand of trees and shrubbery.